nathaneastwood/fablore/src/faq.md

 [Credit](https://discord.com/channels/625953788343091200/743050420363984898/921433017430470666)

-### Are there any other humanoid species?

-* There is an artistic reflection of "Tiefling" in the card art, "Runic Reaping".
+### What are the races of Rathe?

+* _Brutes_ are confirmed to be a race in [Call of Adventure](world-of-rathe/savage-lands/call-of-adventure.md#brutes).
+* _Demons_ are mentioned in [Morlock Hill](main-story/07-interlude/morlock-hill.md).
+* _Dwarves_ are referenced in [A Grand Adventure](main-story/06-everfest/a-grand-adventure.md) by the line "gruff dwarven blacksmith Thawne".
+Some art to look out for are the cards "Belittle" and "Minnowism".
+* _Elves_ are explicitly mentioned in the Wild Ride digital tile.
+Other art to look out for are the main image for [Aria](world-of-rathe/aria/aria.md) and "Crown of Seeds".
-* ["Hecklers"](world-of-rathe/savage-lands/call-of-adventure.md#hecklers) are ruthless, violent and feral humanoids.
+* [_Hecklers_](world-of-rathe/savage-lands/call-of-adventure.md#hecklers) are ruthless, violent and feral humanoids.
 See the card "Wounded Bull".
-* There is an artistic reflection of a "Dwarf" in the cards "Belittle" and "Minnowism" though these could just be humans.
+* _Gnomes_ are speculated to exist due to the merchant stall named "The Golden Gnome" on the Knick Knack Bric-a-Brac Spoiler Tile.
+* _Humans_
-* "Plant people" are described in [Briar's Origin Story](main-story/05-tales-of-aria/briar-warden-of-thorns-story.md)
+* "_Plant people_" are described in [Briar's Origin Story](main-story/05-tales-of-aria/briar-warden-of-thorns-story.md) though we do not have an official name for them.
+* _Tiefling_ seem to appear in the card art, "Runic Reaping".

 ### What animals/non-humanoids exist within Rathe?